Monday, September 30, 2024

 Once we found free parking in Caldas da Rinha, we strolled through the Parque Dom Carlos I, which overlooks a small lake with rowboats and large hospitals.

-If we had time, we would have liked to stroll through the park and enjoy the beautiful scenery.
+If we had time, we would have liked to stroll through the park and enjoy the beautiful scenery and the little pond overlooking the hospitals.

 Being pressed for time, we decided to see the downtown and explore the nearby shops.
 One of the streets was lined with cute umbrellas.